Hermann Oberth: Early life

-Rocketry and space flight
+Rocketry and spaceflight

-In parts of 1928 and 1929, Oberth also worked in Berlin as a scientific consultant on the film, Frau im Mond ("The Woman in the Moon"), which was directed and produced by the great film pioneer Fritz Lang at the Universum Film AG company.
-This film was of enormous value in popularizing the ideas of rocketry and space exploration.
+During portions of 1928 and 1929, Oberth served as a scientific advisor in Berlin for the film Woman in the Moon, which was written by Thea von Harbou and directed and produced by Fritz Lang, in collaboration with the Universum Film AG company.
+The film was of enormous value in popularizing the ideas of rocketry and space exploration.
 One of Oberth's main assignments was to build and launch a rocket as a publicity event just before the film's premiere.
 He also designed the model of the Friede, the main rocket portrayed in the film.